 In this City Travel Guide we will focus on Heilongjiang’s capital city: Harbin.

 Harbin was part of our 3-week itinerary during which we crossed the northeastern provinces by train and bus, staying mostly in cities along the way.
 What does Harbin have to offer?
 We had no idea.
-To find our way around we bought Lonely Planet’s Shandong, Jinan & Northeast China (ebook) and Insight Guides China (ebook).
+To find our way around we bought Lonely Planet’s Shandong, Jinan & Northeast China (no longer available, take a look at Lonely Planet’s China Travel Guide) and Insight Guides China (ebook).

 Let’s take a closer look.